Skip to main content

 from cocoindex.resources.file import FileLike, PatternFilePathMatcher

-def app_main(sourcedir: pathlib.Path) -> None:
+async def app_main() -> None:

-matcher = PatternFilePathMatcher(included_patterns=["*.md"])
+matcher = PatternFilePathMatcher(included_patterns=["**/*.md"])

-for file in localfs.walk_dir(source, recursive=True, path_matcher=matcher):
+async for file in localfs.walk_dir(SOURCE_DIR, recursive=True, path_matcher=matcher):

 coco.component_subpath("file", str(file.file_path.path)),